4.53. kink/io/FILE

 • Config.on_success($success_cont) : uses $success_cont as the success cont.
 If not called, VAL.identity is used as the default success cont.

-• Config.buffer(...[Buf_size=2048]) : specifies that the printer does buffering. `Buf_size` must be a positive int num.
-If the method is not called, the result printer does not do buffering.
-If the method is called with no argument, 2048 is used as `Buf_size`.
+• Config.buffer(...[Buf_size]) : specifies that the printer does buffering. `Buf_size` must be a positive int num.
+If `buffer` is not called, the result printer does not do buffering.
+If `buffer` is called with no argument, a default buffer size is used.

 • Config.flush_on_print : specifies that the printer flushes the buffer after each invocation of `print` and `print_line`.